obihill/restive.js/README.md

 # Restive.JS

 Restive.JS is a JQuery Plugin that helps you quickly and easily add features to your Web Site that enable it respond and adapt to virtually every Web-enabled Device.
-Using a combination of Device Detection, Advanced Breakpoints Management, and Orientation Management, the Plugin will give your Web site an uncanny ability to stay robust in the face of a constantly changing device landscape.
+Using a combination of Device Detection, Advanced Breakpoints Management, and Orientation Management, the Plugin will give your Website an uncanny ability to stay robust in the face of a constantly changing device landscape.

 ## Why Restive.JS?!

-As a Web Designer, designing Web sites for Personal Computers and for Mobile Devices is enough work already.
-You can design all your layouts using HTML and CSS, but enabling your Web sites to be Responsive/Adaptive usually requires a lot more work than is reasonable.
+As a Web Designer, designing Websites for Personal Computers and for Mobile Devices is enough hard work as it is.
+You can design all your layouts using HTML and CSS, but enabling your Websites to be Responsive/Adaptive usually requires a lot more work than is reasonable.

 If you find that you fit one or more of the criteria below, then you might want to consider using Restive.JS:

-- You design Web Sites that need to be Responsive or Adaptive
+- You design Websites that need to be Responsive or Adaptive
 - You are not completely satisfied with the tools and/or approaches you currently use to enable Responsive or Adaptive Enhancements on your Website
 - You need ONE solution and do not want (nor have the time) to cobble together multiple polyfills and shims to enable your desired features
+- You spend too much time tweaking CSS Media Queries
 - You need more functionality than CSS Media Queries can provide at the moment
 - You need a solution that you can truly 'Set-and-Forget'
 - You need a solution that is very easy to understand, use, and maintain
+- You need a solution that will not alter your existing Web Design Workflow

 **Restive.JS enables you to Become an Expert in Responsive + Adaptive Web Design in Minutes!**